AlanRynne/Scientific-Paper-Tutorial/_posts/2018-07-23-PartVI-Pandoc-Output.md

 gh-badge: [star, fork, follow]
 ---

-So far, we have only covered how to export to `pdf` format with the default template used by Pandoc: the **Article Class**.
+We have only covered how to export to `pdf` format with the default template used by Pandoc: the **Article Class**.
 In this chapter we will:

     * Explore some of it's posibilities and problems of the Article Class
     * Find out how to change your Latex Template